Installation

 - Signed up date

-A user’s attributes can be seen on their profile in the respondents tab.
-Currently, we support the following types of attributes:
+User attributes can be seen on their profile in the respondents tab.

-- numbers (integers and decimals, positive and negative)
+- Numbers: Includes integers and decimals, both positive and negative.